deutschween/mudsystem/README.md

 - **Server-Side Authority**: All calculations happen on the server for anti-cheat protection

 ## Installation

-1. Create a new Script in `ServerScriptService` named `MudSystem`
+1. Make a new script in "ServerScriptService"
+2. Copy MudSystem.lua
-2. Add the following code to `MudSystem`:
+3. Paste the code to `Script`.

 ## Configuration
 Modify the SETTINGS table at the top of the script: